 As a result, anytime you sell or purchase, there will always be market participants prepared to do the opposite.
 People can initiate and exit positions in highly liquid markets with little slippage or price fluctuation.

-- Liquidity in cryptocurrency helps in analyzing behaviors of traders
+Liquidity in cryptocurrency helps in analyzing the behaviors of traders

 Liquidity in cryptocurrency is determined by the number of interested buyers and sellers.
 Increased market participation means increased liquidity, which can be a signal of increased market data dissemination.